 In the healthcare provider market, the state mandates notice of all nonprofit healthcare transactions to the attorney general and allows for review and approval by the Green Mountain Care Board, and either the AG or the court.
 Additionally, the state requires a certificate of need for the construction, development, purchase, renovation, or other establishment of certain health care facilities and ambulatory surgical centers, which is granted based on criteria of cost, affordability, and access.
 The state also prohibits most-favored nation clauses in provider contracts to curb anticompetitive practices.

 To encourage use of telemedicine, Vermont requires health insurance plans to provide parity for coverage, reimbursement, and cost-sharing of telehealth services to the same extent that the plan would cover the services if they were provided through in-person consultation.

-In the 2018 legislative term, Vermont passed legislation to allow the wholesale purchase of prescription drugs from Canada and to create a state mandate for minimum essential health care.
-The mandate to require all residents to have health insurance will take affect in January 2010 and is designed to keep healthier people enrolled in the states’ Affordable Care Act insurance marketplaces and premium prices low.
-In addition, the Legislature also passed a drug price transparency bill (S 92) which requires state officials to identify 15 drugs whose wholesale acquisition costs rose by 50 percent or more over the last five years, and 15 medicines that rose 15 percent or more over a 12-month period.
+In recent terms, Vermont tackled prescription drug costs with legislation to allow the wholesale purchase of prescription drugs from Canada.
+Also, to promote drug price transparency, Vermont law requires state officials to identify 15 drugs whose wholesale acquisition costs rose by 50 percent or more over the last five years, and 15 medicines that rose 15 percent or more over a 12-month period.
 The drugs’ makers must justify the price increases to the state’s attorney general and the information is made public.